We encourage everyone to review the basics of winter safety, to report icy spots and wet floors in order to facilitate keeping the campus safe.

 Safe Walking On Snow And Ice

 - Wear shoes or boots with slip-resistant soles, wide and low heels.

-- Consider obtaining products to attach to your shoes to improve traction when outside on ice.
-Two products available are YakTrax (www.yaktrax.com) and STABILicers (https://www.stabilgear.com/shop/.)
-Warning: Remove these products before going inside so you don’t slip and fall on the tile floor.
+- Consider obtaining products to attach to your shoes to improve traction when walking on ice and snow such as STABILicers and ICEtrekkers Warning: Remove these products before going inside so you don’t slip and fall on the tile floor.

 - Walk like a Penquin infographic knees slightly bent, taking small steps or shuffling.
 Hold your arms out instead of putting your hands in your pockets, which changes your center of gravity.
 Stop periodically to reduce momentum.

 - Watch for and avoid patches of black ice or where ice is covered with snow.
 Walk around these areas to find an area with better traction.

 - Report icy spots to Grounds Services at 617-253-5001 or at Department of Facilities Service Request page